Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 However, I'm not optimistic about having enough time for that feature.

 So yeah, that's pretty much where the project stands for now.

+I've been developing the scene transition system, which is crucial for implementing the merchant functionality.

+My plan is to allow the player to enter a building, such as a house, and interact with a merchant to purchase items like health potions.

+To achieve this, I'm connecting sub-nodes using Area2D nodes.

+I've written two primary scripts for this system.

+The first, transition_change, handles the actual scene transition, specifically exiting to the shop scene.

+The second script, shop_entrance, is attached to the Area2D and connects to the shop_scene_transition_manager.

+This manager, in turn, handles the visual transition effects, such as fading and sliding.

+For the Area2D node, I used the Node inspector tab to connect the body_entered signal directly to the area itself.

+This facilitates the scene change when the player's body enters the defined area.

+In the project settings, I navigated to the "autoload" section under "globals."

+There, I added the path to the scene and then added the transition manager node.

+This approach provides a scalable way to manage scene transitions in future games, especially when creating multiple levels and indoor scenes.

+It's essentially an expansion of Godot's singleton/autoloading feature.

+This feature allows you to store global variables, such as player information, and effectively simulate a combined scene tree, acting as a kind of "scene main loop."

+I've added some tips and basic information about how this works within Godot.

+Finally, I'm moving on to develop the merchant's main scene.

+This will involve creating the shop transition, the merchant character, and the basic shopping interface.

+This system is a key part of the game.